isovalent/ebpf-docs/docs/ebpf-library/libxdp/functions/xsk_setup_xdp_prog.md

 ### Example

-You can find an exemple at [AF_XDP-example](https://github.com/xdp-project/bpf-examples/tree/master/AF_XDP-example)
+You can find an example at [AF_XDP-example](https://github.com/xdp-project/bpf-examples/tree/master/AF_XDP-example)

 !!! example "Docs could be improved"
     This part of the docs is incomplete, contributions are very welcome